a-r-m-i-n/editorconfig-cli/README.md

 When you do not enter any options, the scan starts immediately when calling ``ec`` PHP binary.

-EditorConfigCli supports **three different modes to find files** to check for:
+EditorConfigCLI supports **three different modes to find files** to check for:

 1. **By CLI arguments and options**, which configures and utilizes a ``symfony/finder`` instance (used by default).